NotSylver/Zira/README.md

 # Install Guide

 Installing Zira is easy.
-This fork is slightly different from the original Zira instance, but moving over should only take a few seconjds.
+This fork is slightly different from the original Zira instance, but moving over should only take a few seconds.

 ## Prerequisites